Turkish Language Association: Functions

 The institution heads academic linguistic research in Turkey into the Turkish language and its sister Turkic languages of Central Asia.
 In the 1930s the Hittite and Sumerian languages were also included into the group of Turkish languages, while the origin of Indo-European and Semitic language was disputed.

-At the same time, the Association led campaigns to replace the Arabic, Persian and Greek loanwords in the Turkish language.
+At the same time, the Association led campaigns to replace the Arabic and Persian loanwords in the Turkish language.
 During the 3rd Congress the Sun Language Theory was presented according to which the Ural-Altaic, Indo-European and Semitic languages had their source in the Turkish language.
 And since Turkish was the source of all languages, loanwords could further on persist and French loanwords were adopted more frequently.

 Recently however, the attention of the institution has been turned towards the persistent infiltration of Turkish, like many other languages, with English words, as a result of the globalization process.
 Since the 1980s, TDK campaigns for the use of Turkish equivalents of these new English loanwords.
 It also has the task of coining such words from existing Turkish roots if no such equivalents exist, and actively promoting the adoption of these new coinages instead of their English equivalents in the daily lives of the Turkish population.
-TDK claims it doesn't coin Turkish equivalent words for foreign words which are already rooted deep down in the language such as "kalem (pencil,pen [from Arabic]),kitap (book [from Arabic]), radyo (radio [from French]), televizyon (television [from French])" but recently borrowed words such as "computer (bilgisayar [lit. information counter]), icetea (buzlu çay [lit. tea with ice]), flash memory (taşınabilir bellek [lit. portable memory])".
+TDK claims it doesn't coin Turkish equivalent words for foreign words which are already rooted deep down in the language such as "kalem (pencil, pen [from Arabic]), kitap (book [from Arabic]), radyo (radio [from French]), televizyon (television [from French])" but recently borrowed words such as "computer (bilgisayar [lit. information counter]), icetea (buzlu çay [lit. tea with ice]), flash memory (taşınabilir bellek [lit. portable memory])".

 Turkey currently doesn't have a legal framework to enforce by law the recommendations of TDK in public life (contrary to Académie française in France, for example).
 On the other hand, there is a bill that is in consideration in the Grand National Assembly of Turkey at the moment that would give TDK and the Ministries of Education and Culture the tools to enforce legally the labelling of Turkish equivalents of these words next to their foreign counterparts, particularly in the news media, advertising, and commercial communications.

 Several members of the TDK support the implementation of a pure Turkish for daily use.